WiiLii/willie-slack/WORKFLOW.md

 "1.
-Thou shall always commit to dev before the master" "1.
 Thou shall always commit to dev before the master" "2.
 Do feature work only in your own feature branch" "3.
 Commit regularly"
 "4.
 When unit testing is done, commit/push final changes and initiate pull request to dev"